nshthj/F1_race_exploratory_analysis/README.md

 The script to reproduce all the figures, tables in the paper is `F1_code.R`.
 Please run this script in R studio.

 ### Results and Contributions
 The three plots to explore the dataset - correlation plot, biplot and scree plot are all added in this repo.
-Additionally, to facilitate the analysis for this paper, the data is obtained by scraping the website - [racefans.net/](racefans.net/).
+Additionally, to facilitate the analysis for this paper, the data is obtained by scraping this [website](https://www.racefans.net/).
 Data from different pages on this website was combined into one csv for efficient use.
 This data can be found in `combined_data.csv`.